zastrowm/NUnit.ApplicationDomain/README.md

 Use the `AppDomainRunner.IsInTestAppDomain` method to detect if code with side-effects should be executed.
-This is especially useful in the setup and teardown methods, as those methods are invoked both in the "normal" appdomain and the "test" app domain:
+This is especially useful in the setup and teardown methods, as those methods are invoked both in the "normal" app domain and the "test" app domain:

 ````
 #!csharp